Samith-P/FraudLens/extension/INSTALL.md

 ### First Use
 1. Navigate to any website (e.g., https://example.com)
-2. Click the CipherCop extension icon in the toolbar
+2. Click the FraudLens extension icon in the toolbar
 3. Use either:
    - **"Check Clone Score"** - Detects website cloning
    - **"Phishing Analysis"** - Analyzes for phishing threats